 We thrive to empower our peers and our community, to expand our knowing, share our creativity, encourage change and resilience and practice overall mindfulness.

-The mission of the Youth PRIDE Board* is to work collaboratively with Kinnect, The YWCA Cleveland – A Place for Me, and the Cuyahoga County community to raise awareness and advocate for a safe and affirming environment for LGBTQ2S youth in foster care, as well as to prevent future homelessness.
+To advance our mission and vision, we work collaboratively with Kinnect, The YWCA Cleveland – A Place for Me, and the Cuyahoga County community to raise awareness and advocate for a safe and affirming environment for LGBTQ+ youth in foster care, as well as to prevent future homelessness.

 Further, decisions regarding a youth’s life should never be made without youth voice at the table.
-Members of the Youth Pride Board help shape and improve policies and practices that affect young people.
+Members of the C.E.M.
+Board help shape and improve policies and practices that affect young people.

-The Youth PRIDE Board meets quarterly to advance its mission through:
+The C.E.M.
+Board meets quarterly to advance its mission through:

-- Partnering with Cuyahoga County to develop policies and protocols that affect LGBTQ2S young people in foster care
+- Partnering with Cuyahoga County to develop policies and protocols that affect LGBTQ+ young people in foster care

 - Providing young people with leadership development opportunities

 - Recognizing the value of board members’ contributions with a modest stipend for their time and effort

 Who Should Join?

 Your voice matters!
 The C.E.M.
 Board welcomes members who are interested in influencing policies and practices that affect young people, while gaining leadership, professional development, and resume skills for the future.